Jamie Lee Curtis Reunites With 'Halloween' Co-Star Kyle Richards

 Forty years after Jamie Lee Curtis starred in the iconic 1978 film, she's back in Laurie Strode's shoes for another battle with Michael Myers.
 The actress was just 19 years old when the movie came out, but she wasn't the only kid on set.
 Kyle Richards -- that's right, theReal Housewives of Beverly Hills star -- played Lindsey, the child Laurie babysits in the movie.

 At the new Halloween's junket on Friday night, Curtis was shocked to find Richards there ready to interview her for ET.
-The pair's reunion will air on Monday's show.
+The pair's reunion will air on Wednesday's show.

 "I always have that memory of me, on the last day of shooting, of you carrying me all the way back to my dressing room.
 I've never forgotten that," Richards told Curtis during the interview.